 The Lorier Neptune is their entry into the diving watch market.
 If you want to wear a functional and stylish dive watch that comes from a different brand, this is the timepiece to consider.

 Why Lorier Watches Are Making A Splash?

-The Lorier Neptune is a dive watch with a vintage design that’s reminiscent of classic dive watches like the Rolex Submariner, Omega Seamaster, and Blancpain Fifty Fathoms.
+The Lorier Neptune is a dive watch with a vintage design that’s reminiscent of classic dive watches like the Rolex Submariner, Omega Seamaster, and Blancpain like the Seiko Fifty Fathoms..
 However, the Lorier Neptune doesn’t try hard to be any of these watches.
 Instead, it presents a style of its own that makes it worthy to be added to your collection.